Battle of the Hydaspes: Battle

 According to Arrian, Macedonian losses amounted to 80 foot soldiers, ten horse archers, twenty of the Companions and 200 other horsemen.
 However the military historian J.F.C.
-Fuller saw Diodorus's casualty figures of 1,000 men killed as more realistic.
+Fuller saw Diodorus' report of casualties of 1000 men killed as more realistic.
 This was certainly a high figure for the victorious army, and more than the Macedonian losses at Gaugamela, yet not improbable considering the partial success of the Indian war elephants.
 Indian losses amounted to 23,000 according to Arrian, 12,000 dead and over 9,000 men captured according to Diodorus.
 The last two numbers are remarkably close, so it might be assumed that Arrian added any prisoners to the total Indian casualties.
 Among the Indian leadership, two sons of Porus and his relative and ally Spitakes were killed during the battle, as well as most of his chieftains.
 Around 80 elephants were captured alive.
 Alexander also acquired an additional 70 war elephants due to the late arrival of reinforcements called for by King Porus after the battle was already over, who readily surrendered and offered these beasts as a tribute.